 Cork sits in the south of Ireland on the River Lee, and can be reached within 3 hours of Dublin by car and 2.5 hours by train.

 Cork is without a doubt the culinary capital of Ireland.
 This is due to the abundance of fresh, market bought, local produce and an abundance of local chefs.

 You can eat at fine dining establishments or opt for the cheaper cafe-style places such as The Workshop Cork.
 If you are planning a trip here, make sure you visit The English Market where local vendors sell fresh bread, artisan cheese, fish meat and more.

 This city has an interesting atmosphere soaked in music and culture.
 Cork is home to Ireland’s biggest jazz festival – the Cork Jazz Festival and it also has quite the rebellious past.
-Make sure take a tour of the Military Museum, Cork City Gaol and Spike Island to learn more about Cork’s involvement in the Irish War of Independence.

 Be Amazed At The Sights and History of Belfast